Loading...

 Stay Hydrated

-Drink water before and during your meal to aid in digestion and maintain stable blood sugar levels.
+Drink plenty of water before and with your meal.
+Proper hydration can aid in digestion and help regulate blood sugar levels.

 Find Glucose response for your favourite foods